Welcome to the Combe Martin Village History Project Blog

 About the Project

-This Combe Martin Village History Project was launched in 2023, as a response to the loss of many of the village’s historians and senior locals known as 'Shammickites'.
+This Combe Martin Village History Project (CMVHP) was launched in 2023, as a response to the loss of many of the village’s historians and senior locals known as 'Shammickites'.

 With their passing, much of Combe Martin’s rich oral tradition and local knowledge risked being forgotten.
 To preserve this heritage, the project began digitising historical records, and collecting materials from a wide range of sources.